gsinclair/gsinclair.github.com/debuglog.markdown

 ### Motivation

 Debugging to a log file is very useful, even if your program doesn't do "logging" as such.
-Ages ago I released `dev-utils/debug` which did this and intended to do more.
+In 2004 I released `dev-utils/debug` which did this and intended to do more.
 That's outdated now, only working on 1.8, so a revisit was worthwhile with a better name.
-(If anyone wants the old name for something else, they're welcome to it.)
+(If anyone wants the name `dev-utils`, they're welcome to it.)

 ### Dependencies and requirements